Accompanied by rangers, Anne Brenner learned to track animals in Africa in order to get their footprints on paintings that she put in their passages.

 These canvases reflect the instinctive behavior of the animal.

-I placed specially camouflaged canvases in the recent passage ways of different animals.
+Brenner placed specially camouflaged canvases in the recent passage ways of different animals.
 They traversed the surfaces, leaving behind their muddy prints.

 These paintings are also impregnated with rain, sun, wind and the jagged work of termites.

-My paintings restore a piece of the landscape.
+Her paintings restore a piece of the landscape.
 This art is the testimony of the wild life of large mammals in their natural element.